Danika Yarosh: Career

 Yarosh played Samantha, the would-be daughter of Jack Reacher (Tom Cruise) in the 2016 action film Jack Reacher: Never Go Back.
-She starred opposite Erin Moriarty and Helen Hunt in the 2018 sports drama The Miracle Season.
-She played Caroline "Line" Found, a star Iowa City West High School volleyball player, whose team went on to win the state championship after she was killed in a moped accident.
-Yarosh was cast opposite Teri Polo and Dylan Walsh in Foreign Exchange, a drama written by Chris Sivertson.
-She also appeared in Back Roads, a film directed by Alex Pettyfer.
+She appeared in the 2018 biographical film The Miracle Season, playing Caroline "Line" Found, a star Iowa City West High School volleyball player, whose team went on to win the state championship after she was killed in a moped accident.
+She appeared in Back Roads, a 2018 film directed by Alex Pettyfer.
 Yarosh joined the cast of the Netflix series Greenhouse Academy for its third season, replacing actress Grace Van Dien in the role of Brooke Osmond.
 In 2019, she signed on to the second season of the USA Network series The Purge, recurring as college student Kelen Stewart.